HydrologicEngineeringCenter/BasicRTSPlugin/README.md

-# BasicPlugin
+# BasicRTSPlugin
-The original BasicPlugin in the plugin documentation guide for HEC-WAT
+The original BasicRTSPlugin that will operate as a guide for how to create plugins for CWMS/RTS